zalenix/portaldocs/portal-sdk/templates/top-extensions-getting-started.md

     ![alt-text](../media/top-extensions-getting-started/installcert.png "install cert")

+- For `Store Location` select `Local Machine` and click Next
-- Leave defaults selected and click through to finish.
+- Leave the remaining defaults selected and click through to finish.
 - Terminate all browser instances in taskmgr and F5 again.

 ### The portal is never loaded so the extension has not sideloaded